 Also, read: Escape from Pretoria Review – A relentlessly engaging jail-breaker thriller

 Clint Eastwood plays Morris out of habit and lends the correct amount of intensity and spontaneity to the character.
 The ‘escape from prison’ sub-genre is the underlying theme here as opposed to Shawshank, which invests more time in exposition.
 But you’ll love it regardless.

 8. The Way Back (2010)

 Russell Boyd’s work behind the camera is deserving of praise.
-His delicate close-ups and the grand capture of the arid expanse proffers an interesting and unique visual appeal to the film.
-Director Peter Weir made statements regarding the veracity of the film and has later called the film “fictional”.
+His delicate close-ups and the grand capture of the arid expanse proffer an interesting and unique visual appeal to the film.
+Director Peter Weir made statements regarding the veracity of the film and later called the film “fictional”.
 The Australian filmmaker’s execution is not flawless but is endearing enough to warrant a steady emotional response.

 Similar to The Shawshank Redemption – 20 Great Travel Movies For Those Seeking Escapism

 Willem Dafoe and Ed Furlong make for an oddball combination on the screen.
 Much like Morgan Freeman and Tim Robbins, Dafoe, and Furlong’s characters meet in prison, are similarly aged, and command similar respect from fellow inmates.
 Not to mention the quartet befriends each other and makes a run for it to give themselves a fighting chance.
 ‘Animal Factory’ is a bit more light-hearted in its tone and maintains a consistent thematic and structural mix.
 Prison camaraderie reigns at an all-time high in the film, which is full of comical moments of joy and happiness.